ianfhunter/GNOLL/README.md

 ## Issues / Bugs / FAQs / Feature Requests

-We are currently building a Wiki to help you in building on top of Dice.
+We are currently building a Wiki to help you in building on top of Dice Tower.
 In the meantime, if you encounter any issues, please file them in our [Issue Tracker](https://github.com/ianfhunter/dice-tower/issues).
 You can vote on prospective new features on [FeatHub](https://feathub.com/ianfhunter/dice)